-The results of testing in Albany County, New York, show that the problem of toxic toys is not just local to Washington State, but widespread.
-Toys and children's products containing lead, cadmium, mercury, arsenic and other highly dangerous chemicals were easily found on store shelves in each of the Albany County stores surveyed.
+The results of testing on Long Island, New York, show that the problem of toxic toys is not just local to Washington State, but widespread.
+Toys and children's products containing lead, cadmium, mercury, arsenic and other highly dangerous chemicals were easily found on store shelves in each of the Long Island stores surveyed.

 If we fail to address this public health and environmental problem, exposure to toxic toys and other products today can cause lifelong harm to many children in our community.
 County legislators must act now to ban the most dangerous toxic threats.
 Retailers must stop putting dangerous products in their stores, so parents will know that the toys they buy are safe.
-Children and babies in the Capital Region can't wait any longer.
+Children and babies on Long Island can't wait any longer.